 - Anime creator Kunihiko Ikuhara is on record as Yuri Fan and the genre had profound influence on his own work.

 - Kaede of Don't Become an Otaku, Shinozaki-san! is both this and Yaoi Fangirl.
 Akina is warming up to the idea, partly due to her own growing infatuation and feelings for Kaede.
 At one point she comes across a yuri doujinshi by chance and drops what she's doing to flip through it.

 - In the behind the scenes episode of Black Butler Elizabeth is shown fangirling over Maylene getting groped by Ran Mao and taking pictures.

 - Hanadera Keisuke of Yuri Danshi is a rare male example and the Most Triumphant Example.
+He later forms a group with four other yuri fanboys in his school just to discuss the subject.
 Just see the page quote for Yuri on how much a fanboy he is.